Cultural Shifts for the Age of AI: Rethinking Organizational Readiness Beyond Technology

 Ethics, Trust, and Psychological Safety as Cultural Infrastructure

+Ethical adaptation to AI is not about compliance checklists — it is about psychological infrastructure.
 When people fear surveillance, replacement, or bias, they disengage.
 When they feel empowered to question and understand, they co-create solutions.

-AI-readiness therefore depends on:
+AI-readiness, therefore, depends on:

 Psychological safety – the belief that one can ask questions, make mistakes, and challenge AI without repercussion.